-Supercharged 3D Systems Cube Pro Trio, totally rebuilt into a high end production printer.
+Supercharged 3D Systems Cube Pro Trio, totally rebuilt into a high temperature production printer.

 Production parts just got easier with the supercharged Cube Pro Trio re build, Open source FFF printer.